-At Iasis Molecular Sciences, we have developed a family of antimicrobial polymer fillers that can be incorporated into many different materials and subsequently processed using well-accepted methods such as molding, extrusion, and lacquer coating.
+At IMS, we have developed a family of antimicrobial polymer fillers that can be incorporated into many different materials and subsequently processed using well-accepted methods such as molding, extrusion, and lacquer coating.
 Polymer modification of the polymer to incorporate the antimicrobial filler yields materials with surface properties inhospitable to microorganisms thus diminishing the likelihood of proliferation in the form of biofilm.

 Non-healing wounds can, in part, be slow to heal because of the presence of tissue-adherent biofilms.
 These biofilms result in prolonged and exacerbated inflammation, excessive proteolysis, increased oxidative stress, destruction of crucial growth factors, and important cell-surface receptors needed for wound repair and resolution.